Cross Attention-guided Dense Network for Images Fusion: Experiments

 In the MRI and PET image fusion experiment, the number of test image pairs is 20.
-We compare our proposed method with DCHWT\citep{kumar2013multifocus}, Structure Aware\citep{li2018structure}, DDCTPCA\citep{naidu2014hybrid}, PMGI\citep{zhang2020rethinking}, IFCNN\citep{zhang2020ifcnn} by quantitative and qualitative evaluation metrics. \\ We adopt five related indicators to compare the existing methods, namely entropy (EN), Feature mutual information (FMI), standard deviation (SD),represents the ratio of noise added to the final image(Qabf), and mutual information (MI).
-As shown in Table ~\ref{table3}, we can observe that the proposed fusion method outperforms in CC, and MI metrics, in EN metric, the result performance better than other methods but DCHWT.
-Qualitative results can be seen from Figure~\ref{fig7}, the spatial correspondence details information is preserved, and the local context detail information is contained from source input images.
+We compare our proposed method with DCHWT\cite{kumar2013multifocus}, Structure Aware\cite{li2018structure}, DDCTPCA\cite{naidu2014hybrid}, PMGI\cite{zhang2020rethinking}, IFCNN\cite{zhang2020ifcnn} by quantitative and qualitative evaluation metrics. \\ We adopt five related indicators to compare the existing methods, namely entropy (EN), Feature mutual information (FMI), standard deviation (SD),represents the ratio of noise added to the final image(Qabf), and mutual information (MI).
+As shown in Table ~\ref{table3}, we can observe that the proposed fusion method outperforms in CC, in EN, MI and SD metrics, and the resultant performance is better.
+We can infer from the results, that the fusion image not only contains the largest amount of information of source multi-modal images but has a strong correlation with each source multi-modal image.
+Qualitative results can be seen from Figure~\ref{fig7}, the red box highlights the intensity variation of PET colors and local detail in the fused image, it can be seen that the method proposed in this article in the MRI image semantic details of information has very good reservations, at the same time, the larger structure and the functionality of the PET images.